-Milvus v1.0 brings with it the following features:
+Milvus v1.0 offers the following key features:

 - Support for mainstream similarity metrics, including Euclidean distance, inner product, Hamming distance, Jaccard coefficient, and more.

-- Integration with and improvements to SOTA ANNs algorithms, including Faiss, Hnswlib, Annoy, NSG, and more.
+- Integration with, and improvements to, SOTA ANNs algorithms, including Faiss, Hnswlib, Annoy, NSG, and more.

 - Scale-out capability through the Mishards sharding proxy.

 - Support for processors commonly used in AI scenarios, including X86, Nvidia GPU, Xilinx FPGA, and more.

 See the Release Notes for additional Milvus v1.0 features.

 Milvus is an ongoing open-source software (OSS) project.
 Its first major release has the following implications for users:

 - Milvus v1.0 will receive long-term support (3+ years).